 If you want to bring an idea to life, you have a 90% chance of failure and only 10% for success.
 That is pure statistics.
 It didn’t discourage us from creating and launching our own startup.

-Here, I want to share how the idea of launching a commodity trading platform came to life and what practical experience we gained through the interactions of our target audience with the product.
+Here, I want to share how the idea of launching a commodity trading platform came to life and what practical experience we gained while developing agri marketplace.

 How It All Started

 The job of a commodity broker is a real headache.
 Emails and calls with potential and existing clients, monitoring the stock exchange, negotiating contracts (especially this part), answering questions — that’s a lot of tabs… well, to keep tabs on.

 But what if they had a one-stop-shop online agri commodity trading marketplace to look for counterparties, negotiate deals, find logistic operators, and exchange documents, all in one place?

 Together with my friend, a financial trader, investor, and businessman, we thought it was a brilliant idea.
 He had the money and I had a development team, and also experience in creating IT products.
 Altogether it sounded like a pretty good start for creating a b2b agri trading platform.

 It wasn’t our first time launching a business, and we had a good idea of what steps to take.
 Here's what we did.

 Considering this heavy-handed process, we wanted to develop an ecosystem that would optimize the workflow for both buyers and sellers, and support both parties starting with finding each other and ending the deal is sealed.